-This section describes the main features of the TMS320VC5416, lists the pin assignments, and describes the function of each pin.
+This section lists the pin assignments and describes the function of each pin.
 This data manual also provides a detailed description section, electrical specifications, parameter measurement information, and mechanical data about the available packaging.

-This data manual is designed to be used in conjunction with the TMS320C54xTM DSP Functional Overview (literature number SPRU307).
+NOTE: This data manual is designed to be used in conjunction with the TMS320C54x[TM] DSP Functional Overview (literature number SPRU307).